MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 1. Edit the email content as required, and then send it.

-## Change the meeting used to create a summary (preview)
+## Change the meeting used to create a summary

-> [!IMPORTANT]
-> This feature is currently available only for public preview and is subject to change.

 You can choose from the recent recorded Teams meetings that you had with sales contacts on an email.